harvard-nrg/python-workshop/docs/basics.md

 pi = 3.1415
 ```

+!!! note ""
-Note that you do not need to use `let`, `var`, or any other keywords before a
+    Note that you do not need to use `let`, `var`, or provide any type hinting
-variable declaration.
-You may also notice that there's no need for a semicolon
+    keywords before a variable declaration.
+You also don't need a semicolon
     at the end of each statement.
-Yay for conciseness. 👍

-### from an expression
+### defining a variable from an expression

-It's a little early to dive into expressions, but it is worth noting here that
-the right side of a variable assignment does not need to be a static value.
+The right side of a variable assignment does not need to be a static value.
 It
 can be an expression

 ```python
 a = 1 + 1
 ```

-Python will evaluate the right-hand side of the assignment operator and send
+Python will evaluate the right side of the assignment operator and send the
-the result to the left.
-Given this left-to-right associative property, nothing
+result to the left.
+This left-right associative property allows you to use an
-would preclude you from using an existing variable to redefine itself
+existing variable to redefine itself

 ```python
 a = a + 1